 1. Identify Business Needs and Goals

-Start by reviewing your business processes, pain points, and objectives.
-Understand your company’s specific needs, such as automation, reporting, or industry-specific functionalities, to ensure the ERP system aligns with operational demands.
+The first step is to analyze your business processes, pain points, and goals.
+Know your company’s requirements, like automation, reporting, or industry-specific features, so the ERP system fulfills operational needs.

 2. Consider Scalability and Flexibility